What Statute of Limitations Is and Why It Matters in Contracts

 "Any action for breach of this Agreement must be commenced within two (2) years of the date on which the cause of action first accrues.
 The parties acknowledge and agree that this contractual limitation period is reasonable and is a material part of the consideration for this Agreement."

-A statute of limitations (SOL) is a law establishing the maximum period of time after an event within which a party may bring a legal claim.
+A statute of limitations (SOL) is a law establishing the maximum period after an event within which a party may bring a legal claim.
 Once that period expires, the claim is time-barred — permanently.
 A defendant who raises a limitations defense successfully defeats the claim regardless of how meritorious it is on the merits.
 The statute of limitations is not a technicality; it is a substantive bar to relief.

 Why Time Limits Exist in Contract Law.
 Statutes of limitations serve three purposes: (1) *evidentiary fairness* — over time, evidence is lost, memories fade, and witnesses become unavailable; limiting the time to sue preserves the quality of evidence while it is still reasonably available; (2) *repose* — defendants should have certainty that at some point, past conduct cannot give rise to new liability; businesses cannot plan or price risk if claims from ancient transactions can be asserted indefinitely; (3) *diligence* — plaintiffs who delay in asserting their rights should not be permitted to use delay as a strategic weapon.